What Is Progressive Supranuclear Palsy?

 Progressive supranuclear palsy, or PSP, is a rare neurodegenerative disease that is often misdiagnosed as Parkinson's disease because its symptoms are similar.
-Because of its rarity, PSP is mostly unknown by the general public.
+The disease affects an estimated 10 to 12 people out of every 100,000.
+Because it's so rare, PSP is mostly unknown by the general public.

 PSP develops because of the deterioration of brain cells in a few small but very important areas at the base of the brain.
 The most important affected area is the substantia nigra.
 When this area of the brain is affected by the disease, a lot of the palsy's symptoms become more visible.
-Research is still being conducted as to why the brain cells degenerate.
+Researchers are still looking into why the brain cells degenerate.

-The beginning stages of PSP include the inability to walk, falling spells, and stiffness.
-Falls experienced by a PSP patient are often described as having a state of dizziness, prior to actually falling.
-This dizziness description is sometimes misdiagnosed as an inner ear problem or a hardening of the arteries that are blocking blood flow to the brain.
+The beginning stages of PSP include not being able to walk, falling spells, and stiffness.
+PSP patients tend to get dizzy before they fall.
+This dizziness is sometimes misdiagnosed as an inner ear problem or a hardening of the arteries that are blocking blood flow to the brain.